skooter500/MusicVisuals/README.md

 - What they are most proud of
 - What they learned

+## Visual Dimension 4: Alex Tsang (C21751999)

+## Desc
+	My visual consists of a rose shape pattern with added petals because of my own preference.

+## Part 1

+	The rose shape petals will constantly change colour and size will change depending on the amplitude and frequency.

 ## Visual Dimension 1: Ron Pingol (C21782059)

 ### Desc